top of page

 THE SONATAS OF DAVID POHLE

-For several years, Clematis has been exploring the fascinating repertoire of Sonatas for 4 to 8 instruments by David Pohle (1624-1695), a talented pupil of Heinrich Schütz.
-Some of these have been included in various programs.
-But as these discoveries continued, the idea of recording the complete set became increasingly obvious.
+Clematis has been exploring the fascinating repertoire of Sonatas for 4 to 8 instruments by David Pohle (1624-1695), a talented pupil of Heinrich Schütz, for several years already.
+Some of these have since been included in various programs, but the idea of recording the complete set became increasingly obvious as the discoveries continued.

 Learn more...